 - A minimum age of 18 at the start of the CELTA course

 - A good standard of education* (e.g. having gained university entrance qualifications, completed high school)

 - Awareness and high level of competence in written and spoken English in order to be able to follow the course and prepare for teaching a range of levels

 - For non-native speakers, the required command of English is that of Proficiency (CPE), IELTS 7.0 or higher , TOEIC 945+ points, (i.e. close to native speaker's competence)

 The course consists of:

-- A minimum of 106 contact hours between participants and course tutors (This includes lectures, tutorial support, lesson planning,
+- A minimum of 120 contact hours between participants and course tutors (This includes lectures, tutorial support and lesson planning.)

 - In addition to the scheduled timetable, the course also requires a minimum of a further 50 hours for required reading, research and preparation of lessons and assignments.